gt-big-data/git-started/README.md

 2) [Understanding Github: a journey for beginners](http://readwrite.com/2013/09/30/understanding-github-a-journey-for-beginners-part-1) and it's following articles (part 2, etc.) offer a more comprehensive and detailed guide to Git commands, terms, and workfows.

+3) [Learn git branching](https://pcottle.github.io/learnGitBranching/?demo) is a good playground for visualizing what's going on when you execute git commands.
+When you feel confident enough, you can go into [interactive mode](https://pcottle.github.io/learnGitBranching/)

-3) [Git Tutorial (from atlassian)](https://www.atlassian.com/git/tutorial) is good for learning about all the different commands.
+4) [Git Tutorial (from atlassian)](https://www.atlassian.com/git/tutorial) is good for learning about all the different commands.
 [Git Basics](https://www.atlassian.com/git/tutorial/git-basics) and [Git Branches](https://www.atlassian.com/git/tutorial/git-branches) are good starting points.